 Houston Community College

-In addition to dental assisting and dental hygiene programs, Houston Community College's Coleman College for Health Sciences offers training to aspiring medical assistants, nurses, physical therapist assistants and surgical technologists, to name a few.
+In addition to dental assisting and dental hygiene programs, the Health Science Center of Excellence offers training to aspiring medical assistants, nurses, physical therapist assistants and surgical technologists, to name a few.

 Dental Assisting Certificate of Completion